wurmlab/SBC361-programming-in-R/2018/practical2.md

 }
 ```

 You can choose whatever name you want instead of `function_name` (try a meaningful name).
-After the `<-`, the word `function` lets R know that you are writing a new function.
+After the `<-`, the word `function` within brackets lets R know that you are writing a new function.
 Here, `input_vec` is the name of the only argument that the calculations in the `body` of the function are based on (your function *can* have multiple arguments).
 Between the curly brackets `{}` is the main code of your function, where the calculation(s) happen.
 Almost everything that occurs between the curly brackets stays within the curly brackets.
 The only thing that back outside the curly brackets is what you put into the `return()` on the last line.
-If you have no `return()`, your function may compute something but nobody will ever no about it!
+If you have no `return()`, your function may compute something but nobody will ever know about it!
 Note that the `return` command can only handle a single argument.

 To take a self-explanatory example: